Otago Peninsula In-Depth Tour & Blue Penguins Pukekura Experience (5 Hours)

 Viewing of the Little Blue Penguins is guaranteed, and this is an attraction and an experience not to be missed when visiting Dunedin, NZ's wildlife capital.

-WE GUARANTEE PENGUINS AND WILL OFFER REFUNDS* ON ANY NIGHT WHERE WE SEE LESS THAN 5 BIRDS
+WE GUARANTEE PENGUINS AND WILL OFFER PART REFUNDS* ON ANY NIGHT WHERE WE SEE LESS THAN 5 BIRDS

 *We see penguins on 99% of nights.
 For our Otago Peninsula In-Depth Tour we will offer a 100% refund in the unusual event of us not seeing any Blue Penguins on this tour (DIRECT bookings only).
-We will offer a 70% refund of this tour if we see less than 5 Blue Penguins (DIRECT bookings only).
+We will offer a 50% refund of this tour if we see less than 5 Blue Penguins (DIRECT bookings only).

 We can not honour full refunds for any third-party bookings such as travel agents that make a booking on their clients behalf.